toliaqat/xenon-wiki/dcp-Debugging-and-Troubleshooting.md

 Replace ***192.168.1.170*** with a valid IP address on your node.

-If you plan to join a peer node group do not use "localhost" as the address since DCP currently only binds to one interface so it can deterministically advertise its public IP to peers.
+If you plan to join a peer node group do not use "localhost" as the address since Xenon currently only binds to one interface so it can deterministically advertise its public IP to peers.

 You should see the following log messages in your terminal:
 ```